 The dendrogram showing complete linkage and Euclidean distance for cluster analysis, showed three distinct clusters (Figure 2).
-Cluster I has a total of 8 accessions with 5 out of the 8 accessions originating from the National Root Crop Research Institute Abuja.
-Cluster II has a total of 7 accessions with one out of the 7 accessions also originating from the National Root Crop Research Institute Abuja while cluster III has just a single accession which originated from Otukpo in Benue State.
-The accessions in all the clusters share no specific morphological characteristics in common.
-Accessions NC 1, NC 2, NC 9, NC 4, NC 5, NC 6, NC 8 and NC 11 are approximately 65 % similar as well as accessions NC 3, NC 7, NC 12, NC 13 and NC 15.
-All the accessions in cluster I and cluster II are approximately 30% similar while accession NC 10 is not similar to any other accession and could possibly be a hybrid.
+Cluster I had a total of 8 accessions with 5 out of the 8 accessions originating from the National Root Crop Research Institute Abuja.
+Cluster II had a total of 7 accessions with one out of the 7 accessions also originating from the National Root Crop Research Institute Abuja.
+Cluster II had a total of 7 accessions with one out of the 7 accession which originated from Otukpo in Benue State.
+The accessions in all the clusters shared no specific morphological characteristics in common.
+Accessions NC 1, NC 2, NC 9, NC 4, NC 5, NC 6, NC 8 and NC 11 were approximately 65 % similar as well as accessions NC 3, NC 7, NC 12, NC 13 and NC 15.
+All the accessions in clusters I and II were approximately 30% similar while accession NC 10 was not similar to any other accessions.